(All MSCI index returns are shown net and in U.S. dollars unless otherwise noted.)

 Conclusion

 The current investment environment presents a wide range of competing narratives.
 In such periods, the temptation to react to near-term developments can be significant.
 At Aristotle Capital, we remain focused on what we believe to be more analyzable and enduring: the long-term fundamentals of individual businesses.
-When returns are driven by momentum or shorter-term dynamics, a disciplined long-term approach may be challenged.
-We believe such environments can create opportunities for patient investors as the gap between price and intrinsic value widens.
-While uncertainty remains elevated, our focus is unchanged.
-We continue to invest with a long-term perspective, where we believe fundamentals ultimately drive outcomes.
+When market returns are driven by momentum or shorter-term dynamics, it can be difficult for investors to remain disciplined.
+We believe such environments create opportunities for patient investors as the gap between price and intrinsic value widens.
+While political and geopolitical uncertainty remains elevated, our focus is unchanged.
+We continue to study businesses and invest with a long-term perspective, as we believe fundamentals ultimately determine share price outcomes.

 Composite returns are presented pure gross and net of the maximum wrap fee and include the reinvestment of all income.
 Pure gross returns do not reflect the deduction of any trading costs or other fees and are supplemental to the net returns.
 Net returns are calculated by subtracting the highest applicable wrap/SMA fee, which includes trading costs and custodial fees, from the pure gross composite return.
 (From inception to 12/31/2015, the highest applicable wrap/SMA fee is 3.00% on an annual basis, or 0.75% quarterly.
 From 1/1/2016 to 12/31/2023, the highest applicable wrap/SMA fee is 2.00% on an annual basis, or 0.50% quarterly and 0.17% monthly from 1/1/2024 to present.)